Daniel-Diaz/md-files/exercises/alter.md

 ## Exercise 7

-Is it possible to define a reverse function for Alter?
+Is it possible to define a reverse function for ``Alter``?
 Justify your answer.

 ## Kinds and type classes